harness-training-dept/CanaryCDWorkshop/README.md

 Click submit.
 That will take you to the Service Overview.

 5. In the Service Overview screen click on Add Artifact Source and select Docker Registry.
 For Source Server select Harness Docker Hub.
-This is a sample connection to the public hub.docker.com domain setup automatically for harness.io.
-In non-training testing environments you would most likely delete this connector.
+This is a sample connection to the public hub.docker.com.
 For the Docker image name put harness/cv-demo .
 That is pointing to the Docker image we made for this lab.

 ![Artifact Source](/images/cvdemosource.png)